MicrosoftDocs/powerbi-docs/powerbi-docs/admin/desktop-admin-sign-in-form.md

 ms.date: 12/13/2022
 ---

-# Administrators: Manage the Power BI Desktop sign-in form
+# Manage the Power BI Desktop sign-in form

 The first time Power BI Desktop is launched, a sign-in form is displayed.
 Information can be filled in, or sign in to Power BI to continue.
 Administrators manage this form by using a registry key.